wajeeh005/100-Days-coding/Day 31/Flash Card App/README.md

 # Flash Card App

-### This application is basically help you to learn new words in diffrent language according to you.
+### This application is basically help you to learn new words in different language.

 1. Its like flash card appears randomly from the list.